MCR Curriculum

 - Ethical and Participant Safety Considerations

-- Medical Product Development and Regulation
+- Investigational Product Development and Regulation

-- Clinical Trials Operations (Good Clinical Practices)
+- Clinical Study Operations (Good Clinical Practice)

 - Study and Site Management